alterNERDtive/VoiceAttack-profiles/docs/installing.md

 the profiles that you want to change and add voice triggers or hotkeys.

 You can either use an existing profile, create a new one or use the provided profile example as a basis.
 Regardless of which way you choose, make sure to read the [[#Import Profiles]] section and follow the instructions there!

-### Create a New Custom Profile
+### Create a New Profile

 1. Click the “Profile Actions” button, then “Create New Profile”.
    ![[VoiceAttack-new-profile.png]]